Denied Car Insurance? Why It Happens and What to Do Next

 Step 3: Build a Clean Driving Record

 This is the most powerful thing you can do.
 Every year without an accident, ticket, or violation improves your risk profile.
 Most insurers drop high-risk surcharges after 3 to 5 clean years.
-Consider a defensive driving course — many states allow it to remove points from your record, and some insurers offer a discount for completing one.
+Consider a defensive driving course — many states allow it to remove points from your record, and some insurers offer a discount of 5–15% for completing one.

 Step 4: Maintain Continuous Coverage